Scottish-Tech-Army/Volunteer-app/README.md

 3. In a separate terminal window, in the `api` folder enter `npm run tunnel-linux` or `npm run tunnel-windows` to tunnel your API server so the app in Expo Go can connect to it.

-4. Go to the `app` folder inside the project folder (e.g. **/path/to/Volunteer-app/app**) and enter `npm start`.
+4. Go to the `app` folder inside the project folder (e.g. **/path/to/Volunteer-app/app**) and enter `npm start` to run Expo

-5. Connect your phone to your local development version of the app:
+5. Connect your phone to your local development version of the app in Expo Go:
 - **iPhone:** open the camera and scan the QR code, this should open up the app in Expo Go
 - **Android:** open the Expo Go app itself and you can scan the QR code
    > If you find you're not seeing changes on your phone or Expo Go loses the connection, [see tips here.](APP_DEVELOPMENT.md#known-issues)